This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 User Repository: CommandLineRunner

-The code below is very simple.
-The CommandLineRunner interface is used to indicate that this bean has to be run as soon as the Spring application context is initialized.
-We are executing a few simple methods on the UserRepository.
+The following code is straightforward.
+The CommandLineRunner interface indicates that this bean should run as soon as the Spring application context is initialized.

 package com.example.h2;